 In any case, the principle of free assessment of evidence by the judge applies.
 The judge can therefore decide freely whether he considers something to be proven or not.
 His decision must be to the best of his knowledge and belief.
-The judge sets out his considerations of his assessment of evidence in his decision.
+The judge sets out his considerations in his decision.

 In the interest of an efficient procedure, the parties also are required to offer evidence at the earliest stage of the procedure possible, normally at the occasion of the first hearing.
 Evidence that is presented late not only means that the judge can reject such evidence, but also, if not rejected by the judge, that the opponent can file a request for separation of costs.
 As a result, the party who has presented the evidence late may be ordered to pay the costs of a particular procedural step (e.g. if an additional hearing became necessary for the taking of the evidence presented late), regardless of the outcome of the proceedings.
 8.3 Are there any particular rules regarding the calling of witnesses of fact, and the making of witness statements or depositions?

-Witness statements are only accepted if given orally before the trial court or a court requested by the trial court to take the witness testimony.
+Witness statements are only accepted if given orally before the trial court.
 Written witness statements are not admitted.
 There are no depositions.